-Using its revolutionary new Molecular Fusion™ bonding process, SP Optics division can now provide zero-order waveplates at prices comparable to ordinary multiple order waveplate.
-Zero-order waveplates are far superior in temperature stability and wavelength tolerance, but have traditionally been 50 - 75% more expensive than multiple-order components.
+Using its revolutionary new Molecular Fusion™ bonding process, SP Optics division can now provide zero-order waveplates at prices comparable to ordinary multiple order waveplates.
+Zero-order waveplates are far superior in temperature stability and wavelength tolerance but have traditionally been 50 - 75% more expensive than multiple-order components.
 Using its new fabrication processes, the Optics division's zero-order parts cost far less than those of other manufacturers, and only 10 - 15% more than comparable multiple-order components, even less in some applications.

 Because of their many performance advantages and new low cost, the Optics division is now offering only zero-order waveplates in all the standard wavelengths and sizes.
-There is no reason to design-in multiple-order waveplates ever again.
+There is no reason to design in multiple-order waveplates ever again.

-Multiple-order waveplates show rapid changes in retardation as the wavelength changes, as seen at left.
+Multiple-order waveplates show rapid changes in retardation as the wavelength changes, as seen on left.
 For a small change ∆λ (or equivalent change in temperature), the multi-order waveplate shows a large transmission change ∆Tmulti.
 By contrast, the change in retardation of the zero-order plate is very slow, so the same ∆λ gives a much smaller change ∆Tzero.

 Please click "Contact Us" for our contact information, "Email Inquiry" for inquiring the details about the items on this page via email, or "Request for Quote" for requesting more items not only listed on the page.